Skip to main content

 Maps to: “PO” in ERP.
 Receiving against a PO updates PartInventory records.

-Files attach to entities polymorphically via the entity ID.
-See File Upload for the upload flow and the entity { id } lookup pattern.
+Files attach to entities polymorphically through the entity ID.
+For the upload flow and the entity { id } lookup pattern, see File upload.

 The entity polymorphic ID

-ION uses an entities table to give every attachable object a uniform ID.
-Most major entities expose an entity { id } field — used as the target for:
+ION gives every attachable object a uniform ID through an entities reference.
+Most major entities expose an entity { id } field.
+This field is the target for several features:

 • File attachments